ethemsvg/marker-detection/README.md

 # Description
-Zed stereo camera and OpenCV library are used to be able to detection of the ARUCO tags.
-For better recognition, Adaptive histogram equalization applied.
-Then blurred the images to remove other details for preprocessing on 1080p gray images.
+Zed stereo camera and OpenCV library are used to detect ARUCO Markers.
+For better recognition, Adaptive histogram equalization applied. <br/>
+For one marker, the position of the middle point of the ARUCO Marker is published as a ROS Topic.
+For 2 markers, the position of the between point of the markers is published as a ROS Topic.

 ## GTU Rover
 This ROS package was made for use in the [GTU Rover](https://youtu.be/uv-LEvk_AX8?t=205) team's URC competition.